Eyevinn/chaos-stream-proxy/README.md

-# Streaming Corruptor Backend (V2)
+# Chaos Stream Proxy (V1)

 A server that acts as middle hand for manifest and segment requests, with the ability of adding corruptions to the manifest file, or messing with segment requests.

 It parses the query parameters from the request and applies corruptions as specified.

+Currently supported stream formats:

+- HLS
+- ~~MPEG-DASH~~ (Support In Progress)

-### Get Started
+## Get Started

+Requires `NodeJS` v12+ and `npm`

-#### Development
+### For Development

-Requires `NodeJS`, `npm`, and `yarn` (`npm i -g yarn`).

-`yarn` installs dependencies.
+`npm install` installs dependencies.

-`yarn dev` starts the server on port `4000`.
+`npm run dev` starts the server on port `4000`.

 Run on a custom port by setting `PORT` in `.env`.

-To try it out go to your favourite HLS video player such as https://player.eyevinn.technology and paste the proxied URL.
+To try it out go to your favourite HLS video player such as `https://web.player.eyevinn.technology/index.html` and paste the proxied URL.
 For example if the source / original manifest is located at: `https://maitv-vod.lab.eyevinn.technology/VINN.mp4/master.m3u8` the proxied URL is `http://localhost:4000/api/v2/manifests/hls/proxy-master?url=https://maitv-vod.lab.eyevinn.technology/VINN.mp4/master.m3u8`.

 ## API